Loans for Self-Employed Borrowers: The Process of Getting a Mortgage When Self-Employed

 Just because you’re self-employed does not mean you can’t own a home!
 It is true that self-employed borrowers may have a tougher time getting approved for a mortgage because of their non-traditional income structure, however, GuardHill offers multiple loans for self-employed borrowers.

 How to Show Proof of Income for Self-Employed Borrowers

 The biggest challenge self-employed borrowers face is showing proof of income.
 Often times, self-employed workers have varying annual income.
-In order to understand your average income, the lender may evaluate your business income for the past two years and use the average as your annual income to qualify you for a loan.
+In order to understand your average income, the mortgage company may evaluate your business income for the past two years and use the average as your annual income to qualify you for a loan.

 Traditional Documentation a Self-Employed Borrower may Need